samiralam/rules-compendium/docs/dmg/2-running-the-game/index.md

 ***Planning the Stages.*** You can use the accompanying [Travel Planner](#TravelPlanner) sheet to plan the stages of a journey.
 (Use multiple copies of the Travel Planner for a journey with more than three stages.)

 For each stage, note where it starts and ends, the distance covered, and the predominant terrain.
-Choose or randomly determine the weather on that stage (see “[Weather](#Weather)” later in this chapter).
-Plan one or more challenges for each stage, such as an encounter, an obstacle, a search for something hidden, or a chance of getting lost, as described under “Journey Stage Challenges.”
+Choose or randomly determine the weather on that stage (see "[Weather](#Weather)" later in this chapter).
+Plan one or more challenges for each stage, such as an encounter, an obstacle, a search for something hidden, or a chance of getting lost, as described under "Journey Stage Challenges."

 ***Running the Stages.*** For each stage of the journey, follow these steps in order:

-1. **Step 1: Set the Pace.** Have the players choose their group’s travel pace for the stage: Slow, Normal, or Fast (see “[Travel Pace](#TravelPace)”).
+1. **Step 1: Set the Pace.** Have the players choose their group’s travel pace for the stage: Slow, Normal, or Fast (see "[Travel Pace](#TravelPace)").
 Based on the length of the stage (in miles) and the group’s pace, determine how long this stage takes to complete.
 2. **Step 2: Narrate the Travel.** Describe what happens as the characters complete this stage of their journey.
-Introduce and resolve any challenges (see “[Journey Stage Challenges](#JourneyStageChallenges)”).
+Introduce and resolve any challenges (see "[Journey Stage Challenges](#JourneyStageChallenges)").
 3. **Step 3: Track Food and Water Consumption.** Each creature in the party expends the appropriate amount of food and water for the length of the stage.
 If the party lacks enough food or water, the characters risk [dehydration](/sources/dnd/free-rules/rules-glossary#DehydrationHazard) and [malnutrition](/sources/dnd/free-rules/rules-glossary#MalnutritionHazard).
 4. **Step 4: Track Progress.** Track the party’s progress at the end of the stage.
 You might mark their position on a map of the region and note the elapsed time on the Travel Planner.